-You have a really hard role.
 You are needed in a way that you’ve never been needed before.
-It’s also in a way that can test the limits of friendship, on both sides of the spectrum.
-Your friends are now Parents of Loss, their lives will be forever altered.
-Life as they know it will now be looked at as before loss and after loss.
+Your friends are now Parents of Loss, and their lives will be forever altered.
+As they heal, life as they know it will now be looked at as before loss and after loss.
 One Mother of Loss says, "the loss of a child changes our entire being.
 Our relationships will change.
-We are learning to adjust to and live in our "new normal" which means everything in the after will be different."
+We are learning to adjust to and live in our "new normal" which means everything in the after will be different for some time."

-They will be broken for a little while.
+Your friends will feel broken for a little while.
 They are going through something that is so deep and painful it's hard to precisely articulate.
 They also know that you can't possibly begin to understand the depth of their pain.
-They can't ask you for help because they don't want to be a burden and in some ways, they may be in denial that they need it.
-Other times they can't tell you what they need because they just don't know what that is right now.
+Sometimes, they can't ask you for help because they don't want to be a burden and in some ways, they may simply not know what it is that they need.

 Things You Can Do For the Parents of Loss:

-3) If gifting is your love language, here are some examples of meaningful gifts to help recognize and remember their baby:
+3) Some examples of meaningful gifts to help recognize and remember their baby: